JordanSimYJ/techxperience/website/Lab-2.md

     ![image](./imgs/lab-3a/hdb_step24.jpg)

-    - Try out the other sample queries from: [Sample Queries](./sample_queries.md)
+    - Try out the other sample queries from: [Sample Queries](https://jordansimyj.github.io/techxperience/sample_queries.html)

-**🎉🎉🎉Congratulations!
-You've connected the Agentic RAG Agent with an Enterprise Search knowledge base**
+## **🎉🎉🎉Congratulations!
+You've connected the Agentic RAG Agent with an Enterprise Search knowledge base and deployed it.**

-The search results should be more accurate now!
+The search results should be more accurate now.